amalss18/amalss18.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a PhD student in the department of Mechanical Engineering at Carnegie Mellon Univeristy.
+I am a PhD student in the department of Aerospace Engieering at the University of Michigan, Ann Arbor.
 I am advised by [Venkat Viswanathan](https://www.andrew.cmu.edu/user/venkatv/index.html#).
 I have a Bachelors and Masters in Aerospace Engineering from IIT Bombay, where I was advised by [Prabhu Ramachandran](https://www.aero.iitb.ac.in/~prabhu/).

 I currently work on using scientific machine learning to accelerate multiphysics simulations.
 In the past I've worked on modelling surface tension in Smoothed Particle Hydrodynamics.